-We can certainly make the argument that Matthias did do something in that he remained faithful while others fell away - namely Judas.
+We can certainly make the argument that Matthias did do something in that he remained faithful while others fell away - namely

+Judas.
 Remaining in faith is certainly an important "something."
 But we hear how this was accomplished in our Gospel reading.
 As Christ prays, He says, "While I was with them, I kept them in Your Name, which You have given Me.
 I have guarded them, and not one of them has been lost except the son of destruction, that the Scripture might be fulfilled."

 The disciple's faithfulness, Matthias' faithfulness, your faithfulness, my faithfulness is the result of God's work and God's protection.
 In Baptism, we were given God's Name, and we have been kept in that Name.
 Within the protection of His Church, Christ has guarded us.
 We have now become the witnesses of the resurrection - bearing witness to this world that Christ is Risen!!
 He is Risen indeed!!
-Alleluia!!

-As we travel down our "Road to Life", sharing that journey with our brothers and sisters in Christ, it is a lot like being on an extended family vacation.
+As we travel down our "Road to Life", sharing that journey with our brothers and sisters in Christ is a lot like being on an extended family vacation.
 We have a destination which is the goal, but there is an "are we there yet?" journey to take place.

-Malinda and I did not have children in the backseat on our vacation, but on a typical family vacation the cliched comparisons are endless.
-Brothers and sisters are both a source of joy and entertainment, and a source of frustration.
+The cliched comparisons are endless.
+On a journey, brothers and sisters are both a source of joy and entertainment, and a source of frustration.
 "She's touching me; She's looking at me."
-Sin and grace abound on our journey.
-And just like dealing with the annoying looks from our siblings in the backseat of the car, we are called to be gracious, not easily angered, patient, and forgiving.
+Grace and sin abound on our journey.
+And just like dealing with the annoying looks from our siblings in the backseat of the car, we are called to be gracious, not easily angered, patient forgiving.
 Our Father is guiding us along the appointed path ensuring that we will reach our destination in the time of His choosing.

 On this journey, the world will hate you, because the world hated Christ first.
 The "Road to Life" is not an easy journey.
 It is the narrow path.
 The good thing with our Father in heaven is that we know He will never "turn this car around if you kids don't shape up."
-He is patient, slow to anger, forgiving, and abounding in steadfast love, as Scripture repeatedly says.
+He is patient, slow to anger, forgiving, and abounding in steadfast love.
 Yet, He does discipline us.
 His children do not get to do whatever they want whenever they want.
 No one would want to be on a journey where the kids make all the decisions and set all the guidelines.
-That would be the road to the opposite place and a journey none of us would want to take.

 As we continue on our "Road to Life", remember to enjoy the journey, but also remember that the "road is a place on which you journey, it is not a destination."
 There is a greater destination in God's plan.
 It is the empty tomb.
-The empty tomb is the reality of Christ's saving work and will remain our focus even when this Easter season has ended.
+The empty tomb is the truth Christ came to proclaim.
 The resurrection of Jesus is the truth we proclaim.
-The resurrection of the body and the life everlasting is the goal of us all, and is the blessed end of our road to life.
+The resurrection of the body and the life everlasting is the goal of us all.
 Amen.